touzet/pampa/README.md

 ### Peptide table (-p)

-The first way to use pampa for species identification is to provide a list of marker peptides.
+The first way to use PAMPA for species identification is to provide a list of marker peptides.
 This list should be organized within a Tab-Separated Values (TSV) file, featuring the following columns:

 - Rank: Taxonomic rank
 - Taxid: Taxonomic identifier